This Trail Bread is packed with fiber and seeds. It is fragrant, dense, and very tasty. Delicious served warm with butter.

 The health food store that I go to each week sells fresh and delicious loaves of artisan breads.
 The Trail Bread is very popular and is their best seller.
 This bread comes in a round loaf packed with fiber and seeds.
 It is fragrant, dense, and very tasty.
 If you are at the store around lunch time, they normally have samples of this bread served with organic butter.
-Instead of buying a loaf, I decided to make my own this time round although I was very tempted.
+Instead of buying a loaf, I decided to make my own this time round although I was very tempted to just pick up a loaf.
 I took a closer look at the ingredients, purchased whatever I needed and came straight home to get started.

 The bread called for flax seeds which I have not used in my breads thus far.
 Flax seeds are high in dietary fiber and omega-3 fatty acids.
 They are slightly larger than sesame seeds and have a smooth, shiny shell with a nutty flavor.
 They come in two basic varieties – brown and golden.
 I bought the golden flax seeds.